 There have been many bald wrestlers who have found main-event success over the years, but with enough deep-digging, you can discover an alternate timeline when they sported a full head of hair!
-This one’s going to be fun…
+These photos of usually bald wrestlers with long hair are a sight to behold!

 Our last photo gallery, which was also our first, took you on a stroll down memory lane with some nostalgic classics.
 A lot of those photos brought back memories that you fondly remember.
 With these following shots, we’ll be showing some photos that you likely haven’t ever seen.
 Bald wrestlers, but with hair!
 Here we go…

 1. Bill Goldberg with Hair